liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/deploy-azure-sql-managed-instance-with-sharepoint-servers.md

 ## Update SQL password

-1. Create a second admin account in the SQL Managed Instance Portal.
+1. Create a second admin account in the SQL MI Portal.
 1. Change the username and password for the second admin account by executing the following SharePoint PowerShell:

 ```powershell